GSA/digitalgov.gov/content/posts/2016-08-09-live-streamed-demos-for-exponential-transparency-and-information-sharing.md

 ---
+url: /2016/08/09/live-streamed-demos-for-exponential-transparency-and-information-sharing/
 date: 2016-08-09 10:00:36 -0400
-title: 'Live Streamed Demos for Exponential Transparency and Information Sharing'
+title: Live Streamed Demos for Exponential Transparency and Information Sharing
 summary: 'This spring, the eRegulations Notice &amp;amp; Comment team began building out a new feature set for the platform &mdash; adding the ability for agencies with proposed regulations to show the public more precisely the changes being proposed and allow agencies to receive more granular, contextual, and better-organized comments.
 One of the challenges we wrestled with'
-authors: [wsullivan]
+authors:
+  - wsullivan
 categories:
   - Code
   - Content
   - Managing Digital
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
   - Video
 tag:
   - 18F